Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

 \section{2D (Topological) Error Correction}

-In this section we discuss three stabilizer/subsystem codes in which the parity checks act locally on qubits laid out on a 2D lattice.
-Two of these codes are topological codes: if the code was defined on a 2D lattice with periodic boundary conditions,---a torus---, then the logical operators would relate to the non-trivial loops around the torus.
+In this section we discuss several stabilizer/subsystem codes in which the parity checks act locally on qubits laid out on a 2D lattice.
+Before we discuss these codes, we make a few comments on noise models and noise thresholds.\\